pcross0405/PhRAMPT/README.md

 <p align="justify">This package is designed to be very straightforward in its use, offering phonon dispersion
 comparisons in as little as 5 lines of Python script.
 What this package lacks in functionality it makes up for in ease of use.
-Further, extracting phonon frequencies for user customized post processing is made easy allowing this package to be extended by users in nearly any way they desire.</p>
+Further, extracting phonon frequencies for user-customized post-processing has been made easy allowing this package to be extended by users in nearly any way they desire.</p>

 -------------------------------------------------------------------------------------------------------